GroupLabs/bridge/src/backend/bugs.md

 2. Damian: the load model enpoint succesfully accepts models but they do not actually get added to Azure.
 Works for Cody.
 Additionally, I can't see models loaded on the Triton server.

 3. Damian: Loading a PDF does not upload to ElasticSearch.
-Error occurs while unzipping a tesseract library file.
+Program gets stuck unzipping a tesseract library file.
 Works for Cody.
 Logs:

     """
     2024-05-16 10:53:28 INFO:     192.168.80.1:59336 - "POST /load HTTP/1.1" 202 Accepted